Is the Australian NBN good or bad for the Australian economy?

 This situation would see private enterprise rollout a network where there is demand for services today and allow the government to focus on marginal and uneconomical areas of the country, like Tasmania.

 I disagree with the proposal by the Coalition that the network should only be rollout to the local node.
 It will be a fast and cheaper solution but would provide us with a compromised solution; it is like giving you a Ferrari but only allowing you to drive at 6k0mph.

 We need to be bold and take a teaspoon of courage; lets rollout the network home.

 The Problem With NBN Co

 I see there is a need for an NBN Co to provide access to the less viable areas of Australia.

-The fact is we have a large land mass with a small population concentrated around our capital cities; therefore it is going to be economically marginal for some parts of the country to sustain a network without government support.
-These marginal areas is were the NBN Co should concentrate.
+The fact is we have a large landmass with a small population concentrated around our capital cities; therefore it is going to be economically marginal for some parts of the country to sustain a network without government support.
+These marginal areas are where the NBN Co should concentrate.

-My single biggest fear about the NBN Co monopoly is that over time charges will start to increase the way we see power companies currently doing.
-The Government will be in deficit, it is too easy for them to add a couple extra dollars to the NBN access fees, a flood in Queensland – add a few extra dollars to the NBN access fees…
+My single biggest fear about the NBN Co monopoly is that over time, charges will start to increase the way we see power companies currently doing.
+The Government will be in deficit, it is too easy for them to add a couple of extra dollars to the NBN access fees, a flood in Queensland – add a few extra dollars to the NBN access fees.

 Be it the government or private sector owning the network we face monopoly issues, I have not been encouraged by legislation to date that these issues have been addressed.